atomisthq/docs/docs/automations/project.md

 ### Slack

-You can create your very own automation client project using the Atomist Bot.
-You can run this bot command, which itself is implemented as a command handler, with the following message to the Atomist Bot:
+You can create your very own automation client project using the Atomist bot.
+You can run this bot command, which itself is implemented as a command handler, with the following message to the Atomist bot:

 ```
 @atomist generate automation